jkspeaks/LangFlow/workflows/smart-query-assistant_readme.md

 ### Common Issues

 **Flow doesn't start**:
-- Check API key configuration
+- Check Ollama is running.
+If you replaced this component to use OpenAI, ensure the API keys are working
 - Verify all components are connected
 - Ensure required packages are installed